 To protect the finish of your rocking chair, you can use a coat of furniture wax or polish.
 This will help to protect the surface from scratches, spills, and other types of damage.
 Follow the manufacturer’s instructions when applying the wax or polish.

-If your Nichols and Stone rocking chair has any damage, such as a broken spindle or loose arms, it must be repaired as soon as possible.
+If your Nichols and Stone rocking chair has any damage, such as a broken spindle or loose arms, it must be repaired immediately.
 You can take it to a professional furniture restorer or try repairing it yourself using the instructions in this video tutorial.

 If you need to store your rocking chair for an extended period, be sure to do so in a dry and cool place.
 Avoid storing it in areas with high humidity or temperature fluctuations.